Sub-Harmonic Control of a Fluxonium Qubit via a Purcell-Protected Flux Line: N-Photon Rabi Frequencies

 \section{N-Photon Rabi Frequencies}

 Following the characterization of the frequency shift, we quantify the Rabi frequency $\Omega_n$ of the sub-harmonics $n=3,5,7$ and 11 as a function of drive amplitude $\Phi$.
 For a fixed drive amplitude, varying the drive frequency and pulse length reveals characteristic chevron patterns for each sub-harmonic drive, as shown exemplary for the 3-photon and 11-photon transitions in Fig.~\ref{fig:fig3}\,(a).
 We extract $\Omega_n$ for each amplitude using an iterative gate tune-up routine as described in Appendix \ref{appendix:tune-up}.
 The resulting amplitude dependence of the Rabi frequency [Fig.~\ref{fig:fig3}\,(b)] agrees well with the analytical no-free-parameter-model and numerical simulations for the 3$^{\rm rd}$ sub-harmonic when including the attenuation due to the skin-effect discussed above.
 We use the same value of $a_0$ for all the sub-harmonic modes, which we extracted from the frequency shift of the 3$^{\rm rd}$ sub-harmonic.
 The strong agreement between experiment, simulation and theory highlights the validity of our model including the skin-effect.
 Also for the 5$^{\rm th}$ sub-harmonic, a comparison of the analytic solution and experimental data shows good agreement at low drive powers, which demonstrates that the perturbative approach can be extended beyond the 3-photon processes.
 The 3-level approximation of the fluxonium remains valid for describing higher photon processes.
 However, a clear discrepancy emerges between the experimental data and the model at higher amplitudes for the 5$^{\rm th}$ sub-harmonic due to the limited order of the Magnus expansion.
 In contrast, the numerical simulation matches the experimental data qualitatively up to the 11$^{\rm th}$ photon process.
 We attribute residual deviations between experiments and simulations to a non-trivial transfer function for the flux line caused by standing waves due to impedance mismatches (see Appendix~\ref{appendix:power_scaling}).
 After accounting for the influence of the skin effect, we fit the power scaling of each sub-harmonic with a leading-order exponent and find 2.81(1), 3.87(1), 4.73(1), and 5.78(1) for $n = 3, 5, 7$, and $11$, respectively.
-This finding differs from the expected $\Phi^n$-scaling predicted by the first-order Magnus expansion but incorporates its higher $\Phi^{n+2}$ contributions, demonstrating that multi-photon processes in fluxonium qubits are not adequately described by the lowest order perturbative treatment at large amplitudes.
+This differs from the intuitive expectation that an n-photon process scale with $\Phi^n$.
+In fact, the derivation in Appendix~\ref{appendix:theory} demonstrates that a $\Phi^n$ scaling is only valid for small driving amplitudes.
+At higher drive amplitudes, correction terms such as $\Phi^{n+2}$ become significant, indicating the presence of additional coupling paths.
+The number of these paths can grow exponentially with increasing $n$~\cite{huangTheoryMultiphotonProcesses2025}, thereby modifying the simple power-law dependence of Rabi rates and frequency shifts.